 Please access this Scoliosis Information Pamphlet for more information on Curved Spine (Scoliosis)

-Any specific conditions detected during previous school health visits will be reviewed in subsequent school health visits as necessary.
+Any specific conditions detected during previous school health visits will be reviewed as necessary during the subsequent visits.

-Please note that the school annual health screen provides screening for specific conditions only.
+Please note that the annual school health screening focuses on specific conditions only.

 Visit Parent Hub, for more useful tips and guides to give your child a healthy start.